ibm-cloud-docs/openwhisk/pkg_obstorage.md

 {: #pkg_obstorage_ev_act_seq}

 Instead of including the object retrieval code in your action, you can use the `object-read` action from the `cloud-object-storage` package, which must be [manually installed](#pkg_obstorage_install).
 Your action code would only need to process the results returned from `object-read`.
+{: shortdesc}

-Example `myCosAction.js` code of an action that only processes the bucket object:
+To create an action that only processes the bucket object:

+1. Save the followoing code as `myCosAction.js`.

 ```javascript
 function main(data) {
   if (data) {